Nazasif92/Humanoid-Robotic-Book/README.md

-# Humanoid Robotics Book
+# Humanoid Robotics Book with RAG Integration

 Welcome to the Humanoid Robotics Book project!
-This is a comprehensive educational resource covering ROS 2, Digital Twins, NVIDIA Isaac, and Vision-Language-Action (VLA) paradigms for humanoid robotics.
+This is a comprehensive educational resource covering ROS 2, Digital Twins, NVIDIA Isaac, and Vision-Language-Action (VLA) paradigms for humanoid robotics, enhanced with a Retrieval-Augmented Generation (RAG) AI assistant.

 ## 📚 About This Book

 This book is designed to guide you through the fundamentals of humanoid robotics, from ROS 2 communication patterns to advanced AI perception and control systems.
 Each module builds upon the previous one, creating a complete learning path for robotics enthusiasts and professionals.

+## 🤖 AI-Powered Documentation Assistant

+This book features an integrated AI assistant powered by Retrieval-Augmented Generation (RAG) technology that can help you understand complex concepts and find relevant information:

+- **Context-Aware Q&A**: Ask questions about any topic in the documentation and get AI-generated answers with citations
+- **Text Selection Integration**: Select any text on a page and ask specific questions about it
+- **Source Citations**: All answers include links to the original documentation for verification
+- **24/7 Availability**: Get help anytime without waiting for community responses

 ## 🚀 Local Development Setup